Short-termism, Investor Clientele, and Corporate Performance

 Harvard Business School Accounting & Management Unit Working Paper No. 12-072

-Keywords: short termism, conference calls, investor base, risk, cost of capital
+Keywords: short termism, corporate performance, conference calls, investor base, risk, cost of capital

 JEL Classification: G12, G14, G21, M41working papers series